-Why Improvement is required?
+17. Why Improvement is required?
 Enforcement activity is an important at part of an effective and efficient planning service.
 CNPA has one Enforcement Officer and there would be benefits (both financial and in terms of effectiveness) of developing a more robust working arrangement with the relevant local authorities across the Park.

-Timescale Publish and distribute the Enforcement Charter By November 2010 Initiate discussions on a shared services approach to enforcement across the National Park in conjunction with relevant local authorities • f) E-planning
+Timescale I. Publish and distribute the Enforcement Charter By November 2010 2.
+Initiate discussions on a shared services approach to enforcement across the National Park in conjunction with relevant local authorities By February 2011

+E-planning:

-Why Improvement is required?
+19. Why Improvement is required?
 Making planning information available though electronic media is part of a Scotland-wide initiative as part of Planning for Change Programme.
-It will help facilitate broader public engagement and make the planning process more efficient for all inserted parties.
+It will help facilitate broader public engagement and make the planning process more efficient for all interested parties.
 The new system will also make data-sharing between planning authorities easier and will help generate useful management information.
-CNPA are working in collaboration with working with Loch Lomond and the Trossachs NPA as part of shared services programme to implement the initiative.
+CNPA are working in collaboration with Loch Lomond and the Trossachs NPA as part of shared services programme to implement the initiative.

-Timescale Make the Online Development Plan available By March 2011 Make the Online Planning Information System live - to show same info online as any other planning in Scotland By March 2011 g) Determination rate of applications
+Timescale ١.
+Make the Online Development Plan available By March 2011 2.
+Make the Online Planning Information System live - to show same information online as other planning authorities in Scotland By March 2011

+Determination rate of applications

-Why Improvement is required?
-There is some concern about the perception that the "call in" approach which CNPA is obliged to use slows down the planning process.
+21. Why Improvement is required?
+There is some concern about the perception that the "call- in" approach which CNPA is obliged to use slows down the planning process.
 In fact the evidence for this is rather thin.
 There are a complex range of factors which influence how long it takes to process applications, the most common delays being due to the poor quality of some applications and the failure of applicants or their agents to supply the necessary information.
 With the recent adoption of the Local Plan and Supplementary Planning Guidance there are opportunities for the process to be speeded up while still maintaining an overall approach to determinations that are well thought through and in line with policy.

-Timescale Conduct further discussions with relevant local authorities about By February the importance of the validation stage so that applications can be 2011 dealt with effectively.
-Investigate the benefits of delegation of authority to refuse By February applications due to lack of information to Head of Development 2011 Management Make substantial new efforts to meet the target timescales for local and major developments as set down by Scottish Government (2 and 4 months respectively), recognising that an appropriate allowance, has to be made for the time taken to "call By March 2011 appropriate allowance has to be made for the time taken to "call in" the applications (which Scottish Government accept).
-Publish key planning performance statistics on our website including: By February 2011 proportion of planning applications in the Park called in proportion of approvals/refusals determination rate of applications
+Timescale ١.
+Conduct further discussions with relevant local authorities By February about the importance of the validation stage so that applications can be dealt with more effectively.
+2011 2.
+Investigate the benefits of delegation of authority to refuse By February applications due to lack of information to Head of 2011 Development Management 3.
+Make substantial new efforts to meet the target timescales By March 2011 for local and major developments as set down by Scottish Government (2 and 4 months respectively), recognising that an appropriate allowance has to be made for the time taken to "call in" the applications (which Scottish Government accept).
+4. Publish key planning performance statistics on our website By February including: 2011 a) proportion of planning applications in the Park that are "called in" b) proportion of approvals/refusals c) determination rate of applications

-Feedback on this plan and on any aspect of our Planning Service is always welcome and should be sent to planning@cairngorms.co.uk.
+23. Feedback on this plan and on any aspect of our Planning Service is always welcome and should be sent to planning@cairngorms.co.uk.
 If you require further information please contact:

-Don McKee

-Cairngorms National Park Authority

-Albert Memorial Hall, Station Square
+Don McKee Cairngorms National Park Authority Albert Memorial Hall, Station Square Ballater (t) 01339 753601 (f) 01339 755334

-Ballater

-(t) 01339 753601

-(f) 01339 755334